Stubthomas/Docs/README.md

-- 👋 Hi, I’m @Stubthomas
+👋 Hi, I’m @Stubthomas
-- 👀 I’m interested in ... developing apps etc
-- 🌱 I’m currently learning ...
-C# / .NET
+👀 I’m interested in IoT, mobile app & web development, Systems integration, APIs, 🌱 I’m currently learning: C# / .NET,
-- 💞️ I’m looking to collaborate on ...  systems upgrades
-- 📫 How to reach me ...
+💞️ I’m looking to collaborate on ... systems upgrades 📫 How to reach me ...

 <!---
 Stubthomas/Stubthomas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.